-Defines a named set clients whose members are threads 1, 2, and 3 of all processes that are currently active when clients is used.
+defset clients [.1:3] Defines a named set clients whose members are threads 1, 2, and 3 of all processes that are currently active when clients is used.
 Membership in clients changes as processes are created and destroyed.

-Membership in a static set is fixed at definition time.
+Membership in a static set is fixed when it is defined.
 The members of a static p/t-set are those threads described by that p/t-set when it is defined.
-Use a! to specify a static set.
+Use a '!' to specify a static set.